This article was originally published in the February 2019 edition of the Journal of International Banking and Financial Law.

 - The above three limbs underline the statement made by Valdis Dombrovskis, the European commissioner responsible for financial regulation, that a temporary solution would be based on EU market access rules, known as “equivalence” standards, to grant short-term approvals to UK-based clearing houses.
 Until a permanent fix is agreed, banks will have to decide whether to shift thousands of contracts to one of the remaining 27 EU member states or to countries that meet EU standards.

-- ESMA has stated that it would begin the process of temporarily “recognising” clearing houses in the UK so they could continue clearing derivatives trades for EU customers after Brexit if no transition is in place and was given the green light to do so by the European Commission in November.
+- ESMA has stated that it would begin the process of temporarily “recognising” clearing houses in the UK so they could continue clearing derivatives trades for EU customers after Brexit if no transition is in place and was given the green light to do so by the European Commission in November to do so.

 - The lucrative and substantial business between dealers and their end customers remains with LCH, although many expect the increasing uncertainty will increase connectivity to Eurex and increase its market share.
-Michael Werner, an analyst at UBS, forecasts that a quarter of the higher margin, dealer-to-customer business will shift to Eurex by 2020.
-Crucially, if there is no equivalence deal, that shift would be immediate.
+Michael Werner, an analyst at UBS, forecasts that a quarter of the higher margin, dealer-to-customer business would shift to Eurex by 2020.
+Crucially, if there is no equivalence deal, that would shift immediately.
 At the same time, he expects EU customers deprived of LCH would also pull their US dollar-denominated business from London and transfer it to CME Group in the US.

 - The Commodity Futures Trading Commission has issued several staff letters to Eurex, providing an additional safeguard for US banks to funnel trades from hedge funds or big institutional investors via Frankfurt.
 The US authorisation intensifies the competition between Eurex and LCH.